 PREVENTATIVE MAINTENANCE: After cutting, wipe the ways (linear bearing rails) with a clean cloth or paper towel.
 Make sure there are no chips left on the ways.
 Spray a light coat of oil such as WD40 or if you are in a high humidity environment, LPS2 on the ways and bearings.
-Using the jog menu, hit "7" to turn on the coolant.
+Using the Spindle Control - Spindle on, to turn on the coolant.
 Remove any remaining chips.
-Hit "7" again to turn the coolant off.
+Uncheck spindle on to turn the spindle off.